Allison Colker

 Morah Alicia Andrews

-Morah Alicia Andrews will join the STECC faculty in August 2021.
-Morah Alicia will teach Toddlers.
+Morah Alicia Andrews joined the STECC faculty in August 2021 and teaches the Toddlers.
 She has worked with infants and toddlers over the past sixteen years in three center-based programs, the most recent of which being inspired by the philosophies of Magda Gerber and the schools of Reggio Emilia, Italy.
 At the Child Study and Development Center, a laboratory school affiliated with the University of New Hampshire, she has had the dual responsibilities of teaching infants and toddlers while also mentoring pre-service teachers in their Child Development and Teaching and Learning in Early Childhood Settings internship experiences.
 In this role, Morah Alicia has practiced responsive, respectful caregiving and enjoyed watching the children learn and grow, as they developed their own hypotheses about the world and made new discoveries as co-constructors of their own knowledge and learning.
 Morah Alicia’s personal philosophies revolve around building strong connections and lasting relationships with children, families, and the teaching team.
 She values respectful caregiving and acknowledge each person as an individual, with unique strengths, needs, and preferences.
 She views children as capable and having the capability to construct their own knowledge, and thus follow their lead when planning curriculum, investigations, and provocations Morah Alicia has lived her entire life in New Hampshire and will be relocating to Maryland with her husband, Courtney, and their two children, Charles (age 12) and Susan (age 9) over the summer to be closer to their extended family who live in Clarksville and Port Republic, Maryland and Arlington, Virginia.
 Morah Alicia is excited to join the STECC community!

 Morah Chanel Ortiz Medina